• Europes biggest bike selection

 How much do bike parts cost?

 How much do bike parts cost?
 What is a fair price for bike components?
-Bikes come in all shapes, sizes, and prices and the same goes for the parts equipped that are to them.
+Bikes come in all shapes, sizes, and prices; the same goes for the parts equipped for them.
 A question we often get asked by our amazing readers is, “How much do bike parts cost?”In this article, we’re going to be discussing just this.

-We will tell you the different prices, what makes the budget components cheap, and what makes expensive components pricey.
+We will explain the different prices, what makes budget components cheap, and what makes expensive components pricey.
 We will also discuss the best place to buy bike parts and what to look for.

 Cheap vs. Expensive bike parts: What’s behind the price difference?

-When it comes to bike parts, you have a lot of choices and different prices.
+When it comes to bike parts, there are many choices and different prices.
 For example, a rear derailleur can cost anywhere from $12 to $300.
-Understanding the difference between these and why they have such a cost variance is important.
+It is important to understand the difference between these and why they have such a cost variance.

 1. Materials

 The first point to understand is materials.
-On budget bike parts they will generally use steel, aluminum, and other materials which are cheap to produce.
-On high-end bike parts, you will see the use of carbon fiber, titanium, and other materials, which are costly in manufacturing and their raw form.
+Budget bike parts are made of steel, aluminum, and other materials which are cheap to produce.
+High-end bike parts use carbon fiber and titanium raw form.

 2. Performance

-The biggest difference you will notice between cheap and expensive bike parts is the performance.
+The biggest difference between cheap and expensive bike parts is the performance.
 For example, a budget derailleur will have 7 speeds and give a limited range of gears, while a high-end derailleur will have up to 13 speeds and a wide range of gears.

 3. Technology

-You will also find a big difference in the technology when it comes to cheap and expensive bike parts.
+You will also find a big difference in the technology between cheap and expensive bike parts.
 A good example is brakes.
 Cheaper brakes use cables, while more expensive brakes will use hydraulics.

-You will also see electronics on many components, such as some shifters being completely wireless to the derailleur and even with customizable buttons.
-Electronic rear derailleurs even have an automatic ability to self-adjust while you are riding.
+You will also see electronics on many components, such as some shifters that are completely wireless to the derailleur and even have customizable buttons.
+Electronic rear derailleurs even have the ability to self-adjust while you are riding. - Alice Huot @ buycycle.

 4. Durability and longevity

-95% of the time when it comes to how much do bike parts cost, the more money you spend, the more durable and longer-lasting components you get.
-This means less servicing, a better experience, and the components work excellently for a longer period of time.
-The only time this rule doesn't apply is with some performance components that wear down quicker due to lighter-weight materials.
+95% of the time, when it comes to bike parts cost, the more money you spend, the more durable and longer-lasting components you get.
+This means less servicing, a better experience, and the components work excellently for a more extended time.
+This rule only doesn't apply with some performance components that wear down quicker due to lighter-weight materials.

 5. Weight

-When it comes to bike parts, weight is important.
-The lighter you can get the bike the faster you will be able to go.
+When it comes to bike parts, weight is essential.
+The lighter you can get the bike, the faster you can go.
 There’s a premium on bike parts that can perform and weigh much less.
 A high-end frame can weigh as much as 2 kg less than a budget frame.

 Get the buycycle App now!